-- a) Irradiance of 1000 W/m;

-- b) 25°C cell temperature; and

-- c) Air mass of 1.5
+Irradiance of 1000 W/m2; 25°C cell temperature; and Air mass of 1.5

 The temperature rise due to solar gain must be calculated for the relevant equipment (typically 10°C above ambient temperature), and this will have an impact on the output voltage and output current of PV Modules.
 Therefore, it is critical perform system design calculation taking into consideration the minimum/maximum temperatures that can occur where the system is being installed.
-Typically, module manufactures provide the required technical data sheets that will include temperature coefficients for $V{oc}$ and $I{sc}$ respectively and may include other information on the operation of modules during the first week of exposure to sunlight these must be taken into consideration
+Typically, module manufactures provide the required technical data sheets that will include temperature coefficients for V{oc} and I{sc} respectively and may include other information on the operation of modules during the first week of exposure to sunlight these must be taken into consideration

-The DC components shall be rated for following minimum voltage and current when operating with Mono or Poly Crystalline modules.
+The DC components shall be rated for following minimum voltage and current when operating with PV modules.
 For other PV module types, the ratings shall be calculated case by case basis.

-Voltage $1.15 \, V{oc}$

-Current 1.25 Isc
+Voltage 1.15 V {oc} Current 1.25 I {sc}

-In a general system, PV array and string voltages exceed 120 V. Such DC voltage will exceed levels that are considered to reduce the risk to a minimum.
+In a general system, PV array and string voltages exceed 120 VDC.
+Such DC voltage will exceed levels that are considered to reduce the risk to a minimum.
 Thus, double insulation shall be applied as the method of shock protection.
 In this instance the use of suitably rated cables, connectors, and enclosures along with controlled installation techniques becomes fundamentally important to providing this protective measure as defined in BS 7671- Section 412.
 Similarly, double insulation of the DC circuit greatly minimizes the risk of creating accidental shock current paths and the risk of fire.